MrSev7en/tnood/README.md

 ```

 - Flood private user direct messages.
-User must be in same server of the bots, and with the dm (direct messages) unlocked.
+(User must be in same server of the bots, and with the dm (direct messages) unlocked)
 ```csharp
 /dm <user id> <message>
 ```